-The Experimental Aircraft Association (EAA) often bring one of their beautifully restored 1920’s Ford Tri-Motor airliners and/or their 1944 Boeing B–17G Flying Fortress to a number of Florida airfields as part of their EAA Ford Tri-Motor or EAA B–17 Aluminium Overcast Tours.
+The Experimental Aircraft Association (EAA) often bring one of their two beautifully restored 1920’s Ford Tri-Motor airliners and/or their 1944 Boeing B–17G Flying Fortress to a number of Florida’s regional airfields as part of their EAA Ford Tri-Motor or EAA B–17 Aluminium Overcast Tours.

 You can get some idea of what it was like to fly in these amazing aircraft with air experience rides being available.
 The Tri-Motors seat 9 or 10 passengers and each passenger has a window seat.